Spongin: Molecular structure

 Structure of spongin remains incompletely understood due to limitations in protein analytical methods.
-Although its chemical composition shares some features with collagen and keratin, spongin is a distinct biopolymer characterized by halogenated amino acids, primary bromine, with smaller amounts of iodine and chlorine.
-Additionally, the presence of xylose and significant mineralization with calcium carbonates and silica further differentiates spongin from collagen and keratin.
+Although its chemical composition shares some features with collagen and keratin, spongin is a distinct biopolymer characterized by halogenated amino acids, primarily bromine, with smaller amounts of iodine and chlorine.
+Additionally, the presence of xylose and significant mineralization with calcium carbonate and silica further differentiates spongin from collagen and keratin.

 Collagen-like characteristics

 Spongin and collagen exhibit comparable filament structure, both displaying a hierarchical organization of nanofibrils, microfibrils, and fibers, as well as a triple-helical based structure.
-Spongin microfibrilis measure approximately 10nm in diameter and exhibit a periodic banding pattern every 60nm, comparing to collagen's 67nm periodicity.
+Spongin microfibrilis measure approximately 10 nm in diameter and exhibit a periodic banding pattern every 60 nm, comparing to collagen's 67 nm periodicity.
 Despite the structural similarities, amino acid analysis reveals that spongin contains significantly higher levels of tyrosine residues, approximately 90% of which are mono- or di-brominated derivatives.
 This abundance of tyrosine is related to the oxidation of phenylalanine residues, which are prevalent in collagen but nearly absent in spongin.
 The brominated tyrosine derivatives are hypothesized to play a crucial role in stabilizing spongin's triple-helical structure through cross-linking.